Pxxmie/Projects/GitLab/README.md

-# GitLab - Build and Test pipeline
+# GitLab - CI/CD pipeline

 Using GitLab, I will be creating a project which I am simulating a simple car assembly process with a build and test pipeline.